Recommended: Jeanjean “Vade-Mecum” du Clarinettiste

 And finally an expressive etude.
 This one really covers a lot of ground—extremes of range and dynamics, varied articulations, long phrases, lyrical passages and technical hurdles, and more expression and tempo markings than you would expect to find in the entire book.
 It even calls for vibrato in one spot.

-The Vade-Mecum is a Leduc publication, so as usual it’s a little pricey for its 20 or so pages (currently $29.40 at my favorite source).
+The Vade-Mecum is a Leduc publication, so as usual it’s a little pricey for its 20 or so pages.
 But this is money well spent if you’re an intermediate to pro-level clarinetist and interested in a serious and thorough workout in a short time.

 A few of tips: